 Goal: To capture the other team’s flag first.

-Each team has a flag (an extra red and blue bandana will do) attached lightly to a pole in the center of each teams playing area (each side of the gym/room).
-You can place the bandana in a chair in the center of each teams side of the gym if necessary.
+Each team has a flag (an extra red and blue bandana will do) attached lightly to a pole in the center of each team's playing area (each side of the gym/room).
+You can place the bandana in a chair in the center of each team's side of the gym if necessary.

-Have the teams strategize over who (2-3 participants) is going to try to capture the other team’s flag, who is going to protect their own teams flag, who is going to protect the center line and who is going to “un-freeze” their team mates who have been shot.
+Have the teams strategize over who (2-3 participants) is going to try to capture the other team’s flag, who is going to protect their own teams flag, who is going to protect the center line, and who is going to “un-freeze” their teammates who have been shot.

-In this game, participants will have 10 seconds (once they have been shot) to be revived (un-frozen) by one of their own team mates.
+In this game, participants will have 10 seconds (once they have been shot) to be revived (un-frozen) by one of their own teammates.
 If they (the person who was shot) counts to 10 and no one has revived (“un-frozen”) them then they are out!

-First team to capture the flag (on the pole/chair) and bring it across the center line wins.
+The first team to capture the flag (on the pole/chair) and bring it across the center line wins.

 If the flag stealer gets the flag but gets shot…he must stand frozen…and wait to be revived.
-If he does not get revived in time (10 seconds) then the flag is put on the floor where he was shot and game continues.
+If he does not get revived in time (10 seconds) then the flag is put on the floor where he was shot and the game continues.

 3. Last man standing